markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ![custom inputs](./assets/lesson-5/1200-custom-inputs.png)

-Crazy, right?
+Cool, right?
 The `::before` pseudo-element lets us inject content into an element with CSS! `::before` places this content before everything else that currently resides in the element.
 Here, we left the actual `content` property empty but used additional CSS properties to create a white square with a blue border.
 We then used absolute positioning to move this box on top of the invisible, original input element.

 Unfortunately, we've made our new radio buttons square.
 Let's fix this with another CSS rule that targets only the `radio-wrapper` class: